MileHacker Logo

 Historical Roots

 Barnaul's story begins not with ancient settlements, however the pragmatic needs of the Russian Empire in the 18th century.
-The city's birth is directly tied to the discovery of rich silver depois located in the Altai Mountains.
+The city's birth is directly tied to the discovery of rich silver depois found in the Altai Mountains.
 In 1730, Akinfiy Demidov, a prominent industrialist, established a copper smelting plant near the Barnaulka River, a tributary of the Ob.
 This quickly became a silver production center, fueling the imperial treasury.
-Barnaul grew in the vicinity of these mining and metallurgical enterprises, becoming a hub of industrial activity in Siberia.
-It earned the status of a city in 1771, making it one of the oldest cities in Siberia.
+Barnaul grew around these mining and metallurgical enterprises, becoming a hub of industrial goings-on in Siberia.
+It earned the status of a city in 1771, making it among the most ancient cities in Siberia.

 The 19th century brought a period of intellectual and cultural flourishing.
 Barnaul attracted skilled engineers, scientists, and architects, many from European Russia, who contributed to its development.
 The city established a mining school, a library, and a museum, becoming an intellectual hub for the region.
-Its grid-like street plan and neoclassical architecture, still visible today, reflect this era of planned progress plus European influence.
-The Demidov Pillar in the central square is a monument to its founder and the urban area's industrial origins.
+Its grid-like street plan and neoclassical architecture, still visible today, reflect this era of planned progress and European influence.
+The Demidov Pillar in the central square is a monument to its founder and the city's industrial origins.

 Barnaul Snapshot